-A guest is a person temporarily staying in the assisted unit with the consent of the family to the extent allowed by the lease.
+A guest is a person temporarily staying in the assisted unit with the consent of the family and landlord to the extent allowable by the lease.
 No guest may stay in the assisted unit for more than 30 cumulative days during any twelve-month period.